shashankboosi/Neural-Nets-Pytorch/README.md

 > conda install pytorch torchvision cpuonly -c pytorch

 For all the packages used for the project, kindly look at the requirements.txt file

+## Acknowledgement

+I would like to thank Alan Blair and his team for supporting us with the materials and template required to learn pytorch in this repository.